MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 - United Kingdom
 - United States

-Hosted machines aren't yet available in sovereign clouds nor in the following public cloud geographies:
+Hosted machines aren't yet available in sovereign clouds nor in the following Power Platform geographies in the public cloud:

 <!-- Asia encompasses a large area that would seem to include China and Korea, which are listed separately.
 I think Japan would be included in Asia also, but it's listed above.
 Can Asia be made more specific? -->

-- Asia
+- Asia Pacific
 - Brazil
 - China
 - Germany